-For more information you can download the case study, watch the following video or view the presentation:
+For more information you can download the case study from Nucleus or watch the following video:

 After the success of the Santam implementation, we were approached by Mutual and Federal, South Africa’s second largest short term insurer, to implement a similar solution for them using SAS software.
 Our predictive analytics unit is in the final stages of implementing this solution and it looks to be a similar success story to Santam.
 They are also working on other predictive analytics projects for M&F at the same time.
 The first phase of this project (real-time scoring of motor claims) was implemented from start to finish in approximately 8 months indicating the speed of our team.

 We implemented a churn solution for a large South African-based multi-billion dollar retailer which employs close to 32 000 people.
 They approached us to help with extracting value from their customer datasets.
 The first solution that we developed was a churn model for their cellular client base.
 This model predicts when a customer is likely to leave their network and helps them to design targeted marketing campaigns aimed at retaining their high value churners.
 The model was proven to identify the churners with a high level of accuracy.
 We are currently mentoring and collaborating with the retailer’s in-house analytics team on further predictive analytics projects.

 P-Cubed is a leading management consulting firm specialising in delivering critical and complex programmes and portfolios for governments, agencies and major institutions across all industry sectors.
 P-Cubed had a requirement for an automated score card development process to facilitate credit-based response modelling.
 We initially developed a score card within IBM SPSS Modeler which presents the credit risk scoring functionality as functional nodes within the IBM SPSS Modeler environment much like other functional nodes which ship with the product.
 The score card solution incorporates credit risk scoring methodologies with respect to: